 You may want to consider hiring an attorney to help you appeal your unemployment denial.
 However, depending on how much you stand to collect in benefits, it may not always be worth the cost.
 If you are unsure, you can meet with an attorney to discuss fees and how much you might receive in benefits.

-If you need more information on appealing your unemployment claim, you can find helpful information on the Alabama Department of Labor’s website.
+If you need more information on appealing your unemployment claim, you can find helpful information at the Alabama Department of Labor’s.